buildit/buildit/pages/index.md

 ---
 # Meta-data
-description: buildit is a global network of transformation studios.
-We help connect the dots in an ever-changing world
+description: buildit is a global engineering and co-innovation consultancy
 ogTitle: buildit

 # Display